If you’re not Moroccan, maybe you’ve wondered what a Moroccan wedding is like.

 It’s one thing to observe, it’s another thing to consult with our Moroccan clients and friends for the inside scoop on Moroccan weddings.

 When we talk about Moroccan weddings, we don’t actually mean the wedding ceremony.
 In Morocco, the wedding ceremony actually happens prior to the wedding celebration.
-It’s a small event where the bride and groom will sign a formal marriage agreement.
+It’s a small event, called the Drib Sdak, where the bride and groom will sign a formal marriage agreement.
 The event that we photograph is the wedding celebration, which would be similar to a “reception” in other cultures.

 Traditionally (and probably still in many areas) it was important for many neighbors and people in the community to be invited so that they would know that this couple was married.
 In this culture, it is traditionally frowned upon for singles to be one on one with one another.
 So the wedding is more than just a celebration of the marriage, but a formal way of communicating that this man and woman are now married.